Ruben-Parra-Montenegro/Albert/ReadMe.md

   "base_url": "https://openrouter.ai/api/v1",
   "temperature": 0.7,
   "max_tokens": 2000,
-  "system_prompt": "You are a helpful assistant.\n\nYou are able to do various things:\n\n- Search Google for relevant information on a topic.\n- Create files and write to them, for things such as notes, code files, etc."
+  "system_prompt": "You are a helpful assistant.\n\nYou are able to do various things:\n\n- Search Google for relevant information on a topic.\n- Create files and write to them, for things such as notes, code files, etc.", "thread_id": "default-session"
 }
 ```